Oh my, where to start? It has always seemed a pity to me that we need to make mistakes from which to learn.

 Not that I knew how to cook it.
 The only time I had seen such a large piece of meat was for roasting and that is exactly what I did with the salt beef, not realizing that it should be boiled.

-There are good reasons that patterns come with instructions, and when one thinks there are short cuts, forget it.
+There are good reasons that patterns come with instructions, and when one thinks there are shortcuts, forget them.

 Having messed up a perfectly lovely piece of fabric as I had not bought enough, and had to place the pieces incorrectly, taught me a hard lesson.